Kshitij-Bhalsane/RD-INFRO_INTERNSHIP/README.md

 pending).
 Mark Taskas Completed: Allow users to mark tasks as completed.
 Remove Task: Provide an option to remove tasks from the list.
+The Program is Labled as - ToDoList.cpp

 I also opted for  the Python Internship , Following are the tasks that were Completed.

 These were the tasks that were assigned by RD INFRO TECHNOLOGY , During their Python INTERNSHIP.

+1]  First Task Was -

+A To-Do List application is a useful project that helps users manage and organize their tasks efficiently.
+This project aims to create a command-line or GUI-based application using Python, allowing users to create, update, and track their to-do lists

+The Program is Labled as - TODOLISTPY.py